wlillisdev/tasty_tipples/README.md

 - The intention is to outsource all paid marketing to an digital agency & also get them to monitor and update our keywords for SEO on a perodic basis.The agency will also take care of the email marketing campaigns.
 The rest will be done inshouse by the staff of Tasty Tipples.

 ## Sitemap.xml
-- A sitemap file with a list of all thr important URLs was created to allow  search engines to quickly crawl the website and index its pages.
-This was made using XML-sitemaps.com.
-This will can then be submitted to google search console and bing webmaster tools.
+- A sitemap file with a list of all the important URLs were created to allow  search engines to quickly crawl the website and index its pages.
+This was made using [XML-sitemaps](https://www.xml-sitemaps.com/) This can then be submitted to google search console and bing webmaster tools to allow the quick and fast indexing of Tasty Tipples in search engines.

 ## Robots.txt
 - A robots.txt file was created to tell search engines the website pages not to vist or index.